marcprojer/SmartPlant/README.md

 # SmartPlant - ESP32 Plant Monitoring System

 **Note:** This project was AI-generated using GitHub Copilot.
+**ESPHome:** The ESP32-CAM integration and Home Assistant camera setup are managed via ESPHome.

 ## Overview
 SmartPlant is an IoT plant monitoring system built on ESP32 that monitors soil moisture and light levels.
 Data is published via MQTT to Home Assistant for centralized monitoring and automation.
+The ESP32-CAM camera integration is implemented using ESPHome for easy configuration and OTA management.

 ## Features
 - 📊 Dual capacitive moisture sensors (D32, D33)